Medical Cannabis Patient Rights During a Police Stop

 You do not have to accept or deny anything, and doing so may be deemed “not remaining silent”.
 Say specifically “I do not consent to a search.
 I want to speak to a lawyer.”
 Do not leave any room for errors in understanding or interpretation.

 Police officers must also have “reasonable suspicion” or “probable cause”.
-That is, they must be able to put “reasonable suspicion” into specific words that implicate a crime, or have some evidence that gives the officer a reason to detain or arrest you.
+That is, they must be able to put “reasonable suspicion” into specific words that implicate a crime, or have some sort of evidence that gives the officer a reason to detain or arrest you.

 Be polite